Daryl-Yeo/Cyclistic-Project/README.md

 You may also explore the entire dashboard [here](https://public.tableau.com/app/profile/daryl.yeo4108/viz/CyclisticAnalysis_17260278009950/Dashboard1).

+**Storytelling - Casual riders (Clockwise):**
+* Casual riders tend to start and end their journey at the same station, most commonly at Streeter Dr & Grand Ave and Dusable Lake Shore Dr & Monroe St - stations that are beside big city parks.
+* Casual riders ride significantly more during the weekends;
+* While their ride lengths tend to increase during the summer period when Chicago receives more sunshine.
+* Their ride count also reflects this trend, increasing during the summer months.
+* Finally, late afternoons are their preferred ride timings.

 ## Step 6: ACT

 It’s finally time to act on these findings with data-driven recommendations.